 How to copy and paste from your iPhone to iPad

-One of our favorite new features in iOS 11 is ability to copy and paste between devices.
-There’s honestly very little setup.
+One of our favorite new features is the ability to copy and paste between devices.
+There is honestly very little setup.
 Just make sure both devices are connected to the same iCloud account and that both Wi-Fi and Bluetooth are enabled.

-Once you’re all set up, simply select the relevant information, long press and tap Copy.
-You can then long press on any other connected Apple device and tap Paste.
+Once you are all set up, simply select the relevant information, long press and tap Copy.
+You can then long-press on any other connected Apple device and tap Paste.

 How to draw straighter lines in Notes with the ruler

-The easiest, and Apple-approved, way to convert handwritten notes is to test by using a third-party app called GoodNotes.
+The easiest and Apple-approved, way to convert handwritten notes is by using a third-party app called GoodNotes.
 Once you have GoodNotes downloaded, you simply use the lasso tool to select your text and tap the “convert” option on the menu.